idilgun/Fall2016Swe573/README.md

 * USDA Food Composition Database will be consumed for nutrition facts.
 * There will be a BMI calculator
 * There can be daily activity to calorie burn calculation (needs to be reseached)

+Time spent on issues can be seen on time_entries pdf file created with toggle.com